TRY OUR FREE APP

 How to Outline Your Novel: Grab three free outlining templates in this comprehensive guide to laying the groundwork for your first draft.

-How to Start a Story: 11 professional editors share their best tips on how to start a story and seize your reader’s attention straight away.
+How to Start a Story: 11 professional editors share their best tips on starting a story and immediately seize your reader’s attention.

 How to Overcome Writer's Block: Vanquish the writer's dreaded foe, writer's block, once and for all!
 This post has 20+ strategies that you can use to get unstuck.

-NaNoWriMo Pep Talks: A nonprofit known best for its annual November writing challenge, this website is also packed full of pep talks from beloved authors like Neil Gaiman, Brandon Sanderson, Meg Cabot, and Maggie Stiefvater.
-For more on the November challenge, head to our own NaNoWriMo post.
+NaNoWriMo Pep Talks: A nonprofit known best for its annual November writing challenge, this website is also packed with pep talks from beloved authors like Neil Gaiman, Brandon Sanderson, Meg Cabot, and Maggie Stiefvater.
+For more on the November challenge, head to our own post on NaNoWriMo.

 Self-Care for Authors: A blog post from our friends at Self-Publishing Formula, this is a great reminder that while productivity is important in the short term, mental health is even more important in the long term.